ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-graphics.md

 ## Update web publishing

-If you chose to setup web publishing of your game to Github Pages in the [first chapter](ch1-first-program.md#publicera-på-webben-om-du-vill) you will need to update the file `.github/workflows/deploy.yml` to make sure the assets are included when publishing.
+If you chose to setup web publishing of your game to GitHub Pages in the [first chapter](ch1-first-program.md#publicera-på-webben-om-du-vill) you will need to update the file `.github/workflows/deploy.yml` to make sure the assets are included when publishing.